russellfeeed/chrome-addon/README.md

-# Simple Chrome Extension
+# Simple Chrome/Edge Extension

-A minimal Chrome extension for testing private deployment.
+A minimal Chrome/Edge extension for testing private deployment.
+This extension works on both Chrome and Microsoft Edge (Chromium-based).

 ## Features